PlantReactome/Release-documentation/website_mgmt.md

 Title 4 is the number of Small Molecules.
 Get this by going to [Content Schema](https://plantreactomedev.gramene.org/content/schema/DatabaseObject) and looking at the number for PhysicalEntity->SimpleEntity.

-Title 5 is the number of project species, so all species minus Oryza sativa.
+Title 5 is the number of projected species, so all species minus Oryza sativa.

 Title 6 is Literature References.
-I think this is from RCT -> Publication -> LiteratureReference.
+This is from the Content Schema like the Small Molecules, but "Publication"

 ## Have the curators and Pankaj check it out
 Make any required changes.